 2013 Washington College Riverfront Concert Series Begins June 27th!

-All the Washington College Riverfront Concert Series events begin at 6:30 PM behind the Custom House, corner of High and Water streets in downtown Chestertown.
+All three events will begin at 6:30 p.m. behind the Custom House, corner of High and Water streets in downtown Chestertown.
 Attendees are encouraged to bring their own blankets, lawn chairs and picnic dinners.
 Lemonade and cookies will be provided free of charge.
-In case of inclement weather, concerts will take place in The Egg, a performance space in Hodson Hall Commons on the main Washington College campus.
+In case of inclement weather concerts will take place in The Egg, a performance space in Hodson Hall Commons on the main Washington College campus.

 “We were happy that last summer’s concerts drew such an enthusiastic response from the community,” says Adam Goodheart, Hodson Trust-Griswold Director of the Starr Center.
 “We’re delighted to be able to provide more opportunities for our friends and neighbors to enjoy great concert events here on the beautiful Chester River waterfront.”